 Director Julie Cronshaw is a graduate of the Royal Ballet School’s Teacher’s Training Course and has danced professionally in ballet companies in Germany, the United States and Russia.

-She began teaching in the United States returning to England in 1994 to open Highgate Ballet School a year later.
+She began teaching in the United States returning to England in 1994 to open Highgate Ballet School in 1995.

-Having attained her CDE in Dance Teaching in Spring 2007, securing the school’s future as a Cecchetti school, Julie gained her Cecchetti Diploma in 2009 and Fellowship (the highest teaching award given by the ISTD) in 2010.
+She gained her ISTD CDE in Dance Teaching in Spring 2007, the Cecchetti Diploma in 2009 and Fellowship (the highest teaching award given by the ISTD) in 2010.

-In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London.
+In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London at Highgate Ballet School.

-In July 2015 Julie launched a new online resource for dancers and teachers, all about Enrico Cecchetti and his Method of teaching classical ballet called TheCecchettiConnection.com.
-A documentary to illustrate the physical principles behind the Days of the Week is currently being filmed in London and Florence with assistance from the Auguste Vestris Society in Paris and the Hamlyn School, Florence.
+In July 2015 Julie launched an online resource for dancers and teachers, about Enrico Cecchetti and his Method of teaching called TheCecchettiConnection.com.
+She has recently completed a documentary with accompanying website, with filmmaker George Massey called Ballet’s Secret Code, illustrating the 6 Physical Principles behind the Days of the Week.
+The filmed exercises were shot on location in London and Florence with assistance from the Auguste Vestris Society in Paris and the Hamlyn School, Florence.

 Maddy gained her Diploma in Dance Instruction for the Cecchetti branch of the the ISTD in Spring 2012.